The creation of Energica seat through professional 3D printing and Windform® materials

 It is notable that the 3D printed seats manufactured by CRP Technology have been used throughout the Energica motorbikes validation tests, Bosch’s ABS validation tests included.

 Seat must be confortable and aesthetically pleasing.
-It must resist to impact, atmospheric agents and usury, and include reliability features.
+It must resist to impact, atmospheric agents and wear, and include reliability features.

-To meet these needs, CRP Technology manufactured the first prototype using LS technology and Windform® RL rubber like-composite material for the soft part, and Windform® GT for the seat plate.
+To meet these needs, CRP Technology manufactured the first prototype using LS technology and Windform® RL rubber like material for the soft part, and Windform® GT for the seat plate.

 Windform® RL is the durable thermoplastic elastomer material with exceptional rubber-like distinguishing features from Windform® family of high performance composite materials.